‘Teen Mom’ Star Amber Portwood Ordered To Court Following Battery And Deadly Weapon Charges

 Amber Portwood has been ordered to show up in court on October 31 to appear before a judge after being arrested for domestic violence and criminal recklessness with a deadly weapon.
-According to The Blast, the Teen Mom star will have to appear in Indiana court after being denied the return of her $2,000 bond.
+According to The Blast, the Teen Mom star will have to appear in an Indiana court after being denied the return of her $2,000 bond.

 Amber was arrested after reportedly getting into a physical argument with baby daddy Andrew Glennon.
 During the fight, she was allegedly verbally abusive, as The Inquisitr previously reported, and she apparently frightened Glennon after she pulled out a machete during her rage.

-Prosecutors have been building a case against the reality star after shocking audio that is reported to be a battle between the couple was leaked.
-As The Inquistr reported, the audio reveals a woman said to be Amber berating a man said to be Andrew.
+Prosecutors have been building a case against the reality star after shocking audio from the reported battle between the couple was leaked.
+As The Inquisitr reported, the audio reveals a woman said to be Amber berating a man thought to be Andrew.
 In the audio, the woman can also be heard hitting the man in the face.
 All of this allegedly took place while Andrew was holding the couple’s 1-year-old son.

 The call starts with a man crying out after allegedly being hit in the face before the female in the recording begins berating the man verbally.